Cycle route: Svendborg – Lundeborg

 Call in at VisitSvendborg for information about accommodation and activities.

-The majority of the cycle route from Svendborg to Lundeborg follows the course of the Baltic Sea Route (National Route 8), which is clearly signposted.
+The majority of the cycle route from Svendborg to Lundeborg follows the course of the Baltic Sea Route (National Route 8), which is signposted clearly.

 The trip